 2.12 Error Handling

-Rust avoids exceptions, preferring Result<T, E> for recoverable errors and Option<T> for optional values.
-Both types are variants of Rust's powerful enum data type.
+Rust avoids exceptions, instead favoring Result<T, E> for recoverable errors and Option<T> for optional values.
+Both are special enums typically evaluated with the match construct.

 2.12.1 Result Type

-The Result type provides the variants Ok and Err to indicate success or failure.
+The Result type has two variants: Ok for success and Err for failure.

 2.12.2 Option Type

-Option has the variants Some(T) and None to indicate the presence or absence of a value.
+Option has two variants: Some(T) and None, indicating the presence or absence of a value.

 2.12.3 Comparison with C

-C functions often signal errors by returning a special code (like -1) and setting errno:
+C functions often signal errors by returning a special code (for example, -1) and setting errno:

 #include <stdio.h>